top of page

 What is Telemetry?

-Every time a file is compressed with genozip, a tiny record containing aggregate statistics regarding the performance of our compression methods and associated metadata is uploaded and logged on the Genozip server.
+If the Genozip Telemetry Service is enabled, then when a file is compressed with genozip, a tiny record containing aggregate statistics regarding the performance of our compression methods and associated metadata is uploaded and logged on the Genozip server.

 Our log record is tiny, and contains only the aggregate compression method statistics and metadata as specified below.